aderras/ASkDyn/README.md

 ## Usage

-To run the program, execute ''julia runScript.jl'' in terminal.
-A series of prompts requesting input for material parameters, system size, and numerical options will follow.
+To run the program, modify values in `01-scripts/UserInputs.jl`, navigate to the `01-scripts/` folder in terminal, and execute `julia Run.jl`

 ## Data

-When the script is executed, results are saved to the directory "/data/" by default.
-All data is stored in HDF5 format.
+When the script is executed, results are saved to the directory `/02-data/.` All data is stored in HDF5 format.

 ## Works using this